creme332/biblionex/.github/pull_request_template.md

 - [ ] My pull request is not resolving multiple issues at once.
 - [ ] I have created a feature branch.
 - [ ] My commit messages are detailed.
-- [ ] All of my commits are relevant to the issue.
+- [ ] All of my commits are relevant to the issue and I properly merged my commits where needed.
 - [ ] `mvn test` does not throw any error.

 ## Issue Resolution